cncf/tag-security/assessments/README.md

 until committed to this repository, which requires detailed peer review.
 Draft documents may also contain *speculative* content as the project lead or security reviewer is performing an assessment.
-Draft assessments are *only* for the purpose of preparing final artifact and are **not** to be used in any other capacity by the community.
+Draft assessments are *only* for the purpose of preparing final artifacts and are **not** to be used in any other capacity by the community.

 Final slides resulting from the presentation and the project's joint assessment will be stored in the individual project's folder with supporting documentation and artifacts from the TSSA.
-These folders can be found under [assessments/projects](projects/) and clicking on the project name.
+These folders can be found under [assessments/projects](projects/) by clicking on the project name.

 ## Process